Edward Via College of Osteopathic Medicine

 For information on VCOM’s preparatory programs, visit https://www.vcom.edu/premedical_admissions

-Each week faculty and students provide health care for medically underserved and disadvantaged populations in the Carolinas through free clinic experiences and community health projects.
-Students participate in projects to improve the health and wellness of a community as a part of their curriculum as well as through their student professional organization volunteer programs.
-VCOM faculty offer special opportunities for VCOM students in Pediatric outreach, in OMM outreach, and serving free clinics and shelters in the local region.
+As a part of the service-based curriculum and through multiple outreach programs facilitated by the College, faculty and students provide health care for medically underserved and disadvantaged populations in Virginia.
+Students participate in projects to improve the health and wellness of a community as a part of their curriculum, as well as through their student professional organization volunteer programs

 Embracing the one world – one health concept, VCOM faculty and students provide global health outreach programs in El Salvador, Honduras, and the Dominican Republic.
 Students benefit from the sharing of cultural experiences, medical education and public health practices that in turn improve the health of the remote communities served.
-VCOM provides sustainable year-round health clinics in all three countries to ensure a continual improvement in healthcare and public health practices.
+VCOM provides sustainable year-round health clinics in all three countries.

 VCOM has several outreach and other educational opportunities in the field of geriatrics for interested students.